How To Speed Up Early LaborJan 24, 2022

 What is Practice Labor?

 This is the longest phase of labor, and can last many days or weeks.
-Expansions are inconsistent, sporadic and mild, generally lasting well under a minute in length.
-There is no need to “do” anything about it or try to hurry things along.
-Your body is wise and it knows exactly what it’s doing!
+Expansions (Practice labor contractions, also called Braxton Hicks) are inconsistent, sporadic and mild, generally lasting well under a minute in length.
+There is no need to “do” anything about it or hurry things along.
+Your body is wise and knows exactly what it’s doing!
 If you have any concerns about what’s going on, discuss them with your care provider.
-Get plenty of rest, eat nutritiously, and stay hydrated.
+Get plenty of rest, eat well, and stay hydrated.
 If expansions are continuous but inconsistent and unproductive, try The Belly Lift.

 - Cervix begins to soften and thin (dilation & effacement).

-- Cervix may or may not dilate anywhere from 0–3 cm.
+- Cervix may dilate anywhere from 0–3 cm.